execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 > Note: `%[efg]` and `%l[efg]` mean the same thing to the `printf`-function, the `l` is ignored.
 A float argument is promoted to a double in `printf`, and `%[efg]` can correctly display a double value.
 But make a habit out of using `%l[efg]` for double anyway, since it doesn't hurt, makes the code more explicit, and is more in line with the specifiers `scanf` requires.

-> *Warning:* In C89,`%l[efg]` may cause undefined behavior.
+> **Warning:** In C89, `%l[efg]` may cause undefined behavior.

 ### Precision

 When a real number is stored in a floating-point data type, precision may be lost.
-More bits results gives the possibility for greater precision, and this can be illustrated by comparing a `float` and a `double` both set to 1.1:
+More bits gives the possibility for greater precision, and this can be illustrated by comparing a `float` and a `double` both set to 1.1:

 ```c
 /*